Tianyi2/IaCGen/README.md

 ## Project Structure
-You can check our benchmark dataset under the data folder.
+- You can check our benchmark dataset under the [Data](https://github.com/Tianyi2/IaCGen/tree/main/Data) folder.
-You can check the code for IaCGen framework under the code folder.
+- You can check the code for IaCGen framework under the [Code](https://github.com/Tianyi2/IaCGen/tree/main/Code) folder.

 ## Contribution